 When looking for the best way to send money to business associates, shops, family, or friends abroad, there are lots of options you can choose from to facilitate your transfer.
 Traditionally, banks have been the go-to choice for transferring money between people thanks to their well-known brands and international networks, but banks now have competition from a host of online money transfer providers that are often able to offer better & cheaper ways of sending money abroad and offer better exchange rates.

-When you’re looking to send your money internationally, it makes sense that you’ll want to find the best deal for your transfer needs.
-Speed versus cost, convenience versus security, the destination, the amount of money you are sending… all of these things can have a big impact on what is the ‘right’ way for you to send your money internationally.
+When you’re looking for the best way to send money internationally, there are a number of factors to consider.
+Speed versus cost, convenience versus security, the destination, the amount of money you are sending: all of these things can have a big impact on what is the ‘right’ way for you to send your money internationally.
 The easiest way to send money will change depending on your specific needs.

 In this guide, we’re covered some of the most important things to consider when finding the best way to send money abroad for you – plus our top recommended providers depending on where you are in the world.